Find relief from asthma-related coughing and shortness of breath with the specialists at Premier Family Medical

 ASTHMA – QUESTIONS & ANSWERS

-For those in and around the Utah County area dealing with of asthma, Premier Family Medical offers the most effective treatments.
-Here, patients can find relief from asthma-related coughing and shortness of breath from locations in Pleasant Grove, American Fork, Lehi, Lindon, Mountain Point Medical Center, and Saratoga Springs, Utah.
+For those in and around the Utah County area dealing with asthma, Premier Family Medical offers the most effective treatments.
+Here, patients can find relief from asthma-related coughing and shortness of breath.

 Q: What is asthma?A: Asthma is a medical condition of the lungs which causes inflammation and narrowing of the air passages.
 Those with asthma commonly have to deal with coughing, wheezing, chest tightness, and shortness of breath.
 In most cases, coughing takes place early in the morning or late in the evening.
 When the air passages are swollen because of asthma and something irritating is inhaled, the muscles in the air passages can constrict and become even more inflamed.
 Cells in the airways can also begin to produce a thick mucus, further narrowing the airways.
 When all these side effects combine, more extreme asthma symptoms take place and breathing is extremely difficult.